Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Preliminaries

 \subsection{Bias correction in canonical GLMs}

 Provided that the model is correctly specified and the i.i.d. assumption holds, the first-order ($n^{-1}$) bias of MLEs has been studied for general parametric models \citep{cox1968general} and for GLMs \citep{cordeiro1991bias}.
-Their closed-form formulae are available, which provide explicit debiased estimators of $\hbbeta$ but requiring the existence of MLEs. \citet{firth1993bias} has proposed an alternative approach to obtain debiased estimators by augmenting the score equation with a penalty term.
+Their closed-form formulae are available, which provide explicit debiased estimators of $\hbbeta$ but require the existence of MLEs. \citet{firth1993bias} has proposed an alternative approach to obtain debiased estimators by augmenting the score equation with a penalty term.
 Let $\tbbeta$ be the estimator of $\bbeta$ using Firth correction (FC).
 For canonical GLMs, the modified score equation reads as $ \SUM{i=1}{n} \tU_i + \DERIV{ \log \det ( \tB ) }{} / 2 \equiv \bzero_p, $ where $\tU_i$ and $\tB$ denote the empirical versions of $U_i$ and $B$, respectively.
-This modified score equation also bears a natural Bayesian interpretation and the solution corresponds to the \emph{maximum-a-posterior} with Jeffrey's invariant prior \citep{firth1993bias}.
 It guarantees the boundedness of $\tbbeta$ for certain GLMs \citep{kosmidis2020jeffreys}, including those with canonical links, provided that the design matrix is of full rank.

 Under model misspecification, neither the estimator explicitly debiasing MLEs nor the implicit one using FC ($\tbbeta$) are free of the first-order bias.
 As both $\hbbeta$ and $\tbbeta$ are $M$-estimators, their asymptotic bias formulae can be directly obtained using the formula provided in \citet{kosmidis2024empirical} and read as